zrajm/baremark/README.md

 * [Test suite]
 * [Github page]

-It is currently 1922 bytes in size *without minification or zipping!*
+It is currently 1922 bytes in size *before* minification and zipping!

 Usage